-(1) Has been pledged as collateral under the WestLB Facility.

-(2) Has been pledged as collateral under the Wells Facility.

-- (3) All investments are less than 5% ownership of the class and ownership of the portfolio company. - (4) All interest is payable in cash due monthly in arrears, unless otherwise indicated and applies only to the Company's debt investments.
-Amount is the annual interest rate on the debt investment and does not include any additional fees related to the investment, such as deferred interest, commitment fees or prepayment fees.
+- (1) Has been pledged as collateral under the WestLB Facility. - (2) Has been pledged as collateral under the Wells Facility. - (3) All investments are less than 5% ownership of the class and ownership of the portfolio company. - (4) All interest is payable in cash due monthly in arrears, unless otherwise indicated and applies only to the Company's debt investments.
+Amount is the annual interest rate on the debt investment and does not include end of the term payments and any additional fees related to the investments, such as deferred interest, commitment fees or prepayment fees.
 All debt investments are at fixed rates for the term of the loan, unless otherwise indicated.
-For each debt investment, we have provided the current interest rate in effect as of March 31, 2012.

-- (6) For debt investments, represents principal balance less unearned income. - (7) Preferred and common stock warrants and equity interests are non-income producing. - (8) Investment was on non-accrual status as of March 31, 2012 and is therefore considered non-income producing.
+For each debt investment, we have provided the current interest rate in effect as of June 30, 2012. - (5) Portfolio company is a public company. - (6) For debt investments, represents principal balance less unearned income. - (7) Preferred and common stock warrants, equity interests and other investments are non-income producing.